NajibHossain49/NajibHossain49/README.md

 ## 💡 Fun Fact

 💭 I enjoy creating visually appealing designs and working on challenging projects.
-When not coding, you can find me exploring tech trends or brainstorming ideas. 😊
+You can find me exploring tech trends or brainstorming ideas when not coding. 😊